 The Granit X-Plus 540 is straightforward with a few extras to increase its ease of use.
 It comes with two keys, one of which has an LED light for better visibility when unlocking in the dark.

-The Kryptonite New York Standard and Kryptonite New York Fahgettaboudit Chain also have keys with lights, but they are much bulkier on a key ring.
+The Kryptonite New York Standard U-Lock and Kryptonite New York Fahgettaboudit Chain and Disc Lock also have keys with lights, but they are much bulkier on a key ring.
 The lock operates smoother than Kryptonite locks, which sometimes takes some finagling to get the key into the lock.

 This lock has an automatic rain and dirt cover that slides out of the way when the key is inserted and snaps back into place after the key is withdrawn.
-A small detail, but we sometimes forget to manually slide shut the dust covers on other locks.
-Making this feature automatic is a nice touch which protects the locking mechanism for, hopefully, a longer life.
+A small detail, but we sometimes forget to slide shut the dust covers on other locks manually.
+Making this feature automatic is a nice touch that protects the locking mechanism for, hopefully, a longer life.

-Being one of the larger U-locks in this review, it's a bit easier to secure two wheels (with one removed, of course) and the frame to an immovable structure than with the Kryptonite New York Standard.
+As one of the larger U-locks in this review, it's a bit easier to secure two wheels (with one removed, of course) and the frame to an immovable structure than with the Kryptonite New York Standard U-Lock.

 The ABUS Granit X-Plus 450 is an effective deterrent, and we felt confident with this U and crossbar hugging our frame and wheels in urban environments, where bike theft is more frequent.
 Its price tag is intimidating, but ABUS backs the price with quality construction and design.
 This lock lasts a long time.